George Sand

 Amantine Lucile Aurore Dupin de Francueil (/fr/; 1 July 1804 – 8 June 1876), best known by her pen name George Sand (/fr/), was a French novelist, memoirist and journalist.
 Being more renowned than either Victor Hugo or Honoré de Balzac in Britain in the 1830s and 1840s, Sand is recognised as one of the most notable writers of the European Romantic era.
 She has more than 50 volumes of various works to her credit, including tales, plays and political texts, alongside her 70 novels.

-Like her great-grandmother, Louise Dupin, whom she admired, George Sand advocated for women's rights and passion, criticized the institution of marriage, and fought against the prejudices of a conservative society.
+Like her step great-grandmother, Louise Dupin, whom she admired, George Sand advocated for women's rights and passion, criticized the institution of marriage, and fought against the prejudices of a conservative society.
 She was considered scandalous because of her turbulent love life, her adoption of masculine clothing, and her masculine pseudonym.

 Personal life

 Childhood

-Amantine Lucile Aurore Dupin, the future George Sand, was born on 1 July 1804 on rue Meslay in Paris to Maurice Dupin de Francueil and Sophie-Victoire Delaborde.
-She was the paternal great-granddaughter of the Marshal of France Maurice de Saxe (1696–1750), and on her mother's side, her grandfather was Antoine Delaborde, master paumier and master birder.
+Amantine Lucile Aurore Dupin, the future George Sand, was born on 1 July 1804 on rue Meslay in Paris to Maurice Dupin de Francueil (grandson of Claude Dupin) and Sophie-Victoire Delaborde.
+She was the paternal great-granddaughter of the Marshal of France Maurice de Saxe, and on her mother's side, her grandfather was Antoine Delaborde, master paumier and master birder.
 For much of her childhood, she was raised by her grandmother Marie-Aurore de Saxe, Madame Dupin de Francueil, at her grandmother's house in the village of Nohant, in the French province of Berry.
 Sand inherited the house in 1821 when her grandmother died, and used the setting in many of her novels.